Deutsche Bank refuses to give U.S. senators information on recent Trump dealings

 Deutsche Bank declined to comment.

-The White House, the Trump Organization, Kushner Companies, Akin Gump and Sen. Warren didn’t respond to requests for comment outside of business hours.
+The White House, the Trump Organization, Kushner Companies, and Akin Gump didn’t respond to requests for comment outside of business hours.

 Next month, the U.S. Supreme Court is scheduled to hear arguments in a case over whether Deutsche must turn over Trump’s financial records subpoenaed by two congressional committees.